 Please know, however, that adding, subtracting, and amending information in this system will be an ongoing task from now on.
 The key is to have your contact information system handy at most times to be able to add the information as you receive it.
 Don't think, I'll add this later.
 If it will take two or less minutes, stop and do it right then.
 (That's a tip from the book, Getting Things Done, by David Allen that I've really found helpful in many areas of my life.)

-Building on Step 2 of the Simple Address Book and Organized Contact Information Challenge, in step 3 you're going to choose some of the most important numbers and information you've collected to add to a single piece of paper which you'll put in your purse or other bag you carry around, and another in a household notebook or other place you can access quickly somewhere in your home.
+Building on Step 2 of the Challenge, in step 3 you're going to choose some of the most important numbers and information you've collected to add to a single piece of paper which you'll put in your purse or other bag you carry around, and another in a household notebook or other place you can access quickly somewhere in your home.

 The purpose of this step is to be able to have important information at your fingertips no matter whether you can access your electronic contact information system or not.

-You should include whatever types of contact information are most important to you, but most likely including your spouse and kids' numbers, physicians and dentists contact info, along with frequently called numbers for your work, other family, and friends.
+You should include whatever types of contact information are most important to you, but most likely including your spouse and kids' numbers, along with frequently called numbers for your work, other family, and friends.
 You may have other contact information types of categories to add to this too, depending on your life circumstances.

 Similarly, you should have a list of emergency contact numbers in your home for quick and easy reference if the need should arise.